Green-Hat-fd/portfolio/about.md

 <h1 style="text-align: center;">About me</h1>

 <!-- FIXME -->
-Hi, I'm Francesco, I'm a junior italian programmer who's just finished his studies and now I'm looking for a job in the (video)game industry.
+Hi, I'm Francesco, I'm a junior italian programmer who's just finished his studies and who's now looking for a job in the (video)game industry.

 <elim>Other</elim>